Replacing mechanical fasteners and welds with metal adhesives

 Bonding solutions for different types of metals

-Not only are there many types of metal glues, but the range of different types of metals is also broad.
+Not only are there many types of metal glue, but the range of different types of metals is also broad.
 Therefore, before choosing an adhesive system, you must know the metal that requires bonding: its properties have a great impact on the choice.
-Here you will find some common types of metal and suitable systems for different metal bonding applications.
+Here you will find some common types of metal and suitable metal adhesive systems for different metal bonding applications.

-Once the surface has been abraded or grit blasted, and cleaned appropriately, the adhesive can be applied.
+After the surface preparation by abrasion or grit blasting, and appropriate cleaning, the surface is ready for the metal adhesive.
 Let’s look at the types of adhesives:

 ANAEROBIC ADHESIVES – Even though aluminum is a passive metal, some anaerobic systems can be used for close-fitting concentric parts of threaded components.
-For softer aluminum alloys, anaerobic glues can be used for gasketing and flange sealing.
+For softer aluminum alloys, anaerobic glues are suitable for gasketing and flange sealing.

 CYANOACRYLATE GLUES – All grades of cyanoacrylate adhesive, instant glue, bond aluminum extremely well.
-Special formulations of super glue can be considered when bonding aluminum to dissimilar surfaces with different coefficients of thermal expansion.
+Special formulations of super glue for metal form a considerable option when bonding aluminum to dissimilar surfaces with different coefficients of thermal expansion.

-EPOXY SYSTEMS – One component epoxies are ideal for aluminum bonding.
+EPOXY SYSTEMS – One component epoxy glues are ideal for aluminum bonding.
 They are easy to apply and cure fast when heated.
 Also 2K epoxy glues are suitable for aluminum.
 They generally form the strongest bonds.

 As many types of adhesives meet the needs of aluminum, the choice should be based on the adhesives suitability to your process, desired curing method and the required resistance.

 Brass is an alloy which consists of zinc and copper.
-Brass is non-magnetic and resists corrosion: therefore, it is commonly used in pipe joints, hydraulic fittings, heat exchangers, musical instruments and door locks and knobs.
+Brass is non-magnetic and resists corrosion: therefore, it is common in pipe joints, hydraulic fittings, heat exchangers, musical instruments and door locks and knobs.

 CYANOACRYLATE SYSTEMS – When bonding pads to musical instruments cyanoacrylate super glue is a preferred option.
-The strongest bonds are created with methyl cyanoacrylates.
-However, when the bond needs resistance to impact or polar solvents, structural adhesives should be considered.
+The strongest glue for metal often is methyl cyanoacrylates.
+However, when the bond needs resistance to impact or polar solvents, structural adhesive for metal bonding should be considered.

 STRUCTURAL ADHESIVES – Both epoxy and acrylic adhesives are highly suitable for bonding brass.
-Similarly to aluminum, all types can be used: heat curing 1K epoxy, reactive 2K epoxy, surface activated acrylic adhesive and bead to bead acrylic glue all do the job depending on the application.
+Similarly to aluminum, all types are applicable: heat curing 1K epoxy, reactive 2K epoxy, and acrylic glue all do the job depending on the application.

 Due to the wide variety of possible metal adhesives for brass, the choice should be based on the needs of the application, the adhesive´s compatibility with existing processes and the environment´s requirements.